STF1998/Desk20/report/conclusion.md

 ## Evaluation of agile techniques used by the team

 During our final stand-up &#128543;, we discussed our overall experience of the project, including our personal opinions of the agile framework.
+We identified three main aspects of agile that

 # Project reflection